boxden/The-Lobby/README.md

 - [ ] Expanded gaming area
 - [ ] The building's electrical supply has been reimagined [#8](https://github.com/boxden/The-Lobby/issues/8)
 - [ ] Other buildings have received a new appearance
+- [ ] Logic street phone has been reworked

 ### Fixed